gloriette schonbrunn palace 3 day vienna itinerary

 Rathaus/ City Hall

-Vienna has an endless list of beautiful buildings, and while preparing the trip I saw amazing pictures of Vienna.
-As I am a very lucky person I arrived just after they had set up a huge stage in front of the building.
+I had seen stunning pictures of Vienna while I was planning this trip, including the majestic City Hall, and I was so excited to see it in person.
+But of course, as I am a very lucky person, I arrived just after they had set up a huge stage in front of the building.
 But anyway, please enjoy its beauty for me!
 Right in front of it is the Burgtheater, or Austrian National Theater.

 Ferstel Passage

 A not-so-well-known but definitely “Instagram-worthy” place!
-It’s a small passageway with a few stores and cafes and a super cozy atmosphere.
-This was the last place I visited on the second day and I enjoyed the late afternoon on a terrace just outside this gallery.
+It’s a small passageway with a few stores and cafés and a super cozy atmosphere.
+This was the last place I visited on the second day and I enjoyed the late afternoon on a terrace bar just outside this gallery.

 Day 3